Michael Buckbee

 The continued growth of AI Overviews (across more countries, languages, users, and sessions) has resulted in a significant drop in click-throughs from search results to sites across the entire web.

-At Knowatoa, our take has been that this shift represents a fundamental change in Google’s “contract” with the open web, where it’s no longer a given that they will send traffic to your site for anything but a navigational query (and even then make you bid against your organic ranks).
+At Knowatoa, our take is that this shift changed Google’s “contract” with the open web.
+It’s no longer a given that they will send traffic to your site for anything but a navigational query (and even then make you bid against your organic ranks).

-Given this, we have been late to the game of directly tracking AI Overviews, as they haven’t often been part of the new content strategy equation.
+Given this, we delayed adding direct AI Overviews tracking, as they haven’t often been part of the content strategy equation.

 What’s changed?
 We’ve discovered that by combining our Deep Classification of keywords and questions features, we’re now able to identify and track the questions where users are: